jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 **Hint:** [GitHub: datahub/metadata-ingestion/examples/bootstrap_data/business_glossary.yml](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/examples/bootstrap_data/business_glossary.yml)

-### Exercise 3 - Checkout analytics overview in the UI.
+### Exercise 3 - Checkout analytics overview in the UI
 The DataHub platform comes with a nice analytics overview page.
 Navigate to [localhost:9002/analytics](http://localhost:9002/analytics).
 Here we can obtain an overview of the usage of the platform and various other statistics.